Branson Airport

 Branson Airport (IATA: BKG, ICAO: KBBG, FAA LID: BBG) is a public use airport located eight nautical miles (15 km) south-southeast of the central business district of Branson, a city in Taney County, Missouri, United States.
 Branson Airport, LLC is a private company operating the airport through an operating agreement with The Branson Regional Airport Transportation District.
-The airport is owned by Taney County, MO.
+The airport is owned by Taney County.

-Branson Airport’s three-letter location identifier for IATA, is BKG This code should be used when looking up airline flights to/from Branson Airport.
-The three-letter location identifier from the FAA is BBG.
-This should be used by pilots when locating the airport.
+Branson Airport’s three-letter location identifier for IATA, is BKG, and the three-letter location identifier from the FAA is BBG.

 The airport opened on May 11, 2009.
-As of 2023, only private airlines service the airfield.
+In 2023, only private airlines were operating passenger service into the airfield.
+As of 2025, no scheduled passenger service is available at the airport.
 There is one FBO on the field, named the Branson Jet Center.
-Two restaurants are located at the airport, one in the main terminal building with access to passengers flying in and out on commercial flights.
-The other restaurant is open to the public and is located at the Branson Jet Center.
+One restaurant is located at the airport.
+The restaurant is open to the public and is located at the Branson Jet Center.